nickdekruijk/larapages/README.md

 After installation (if you did `php artisan vendor:publish`) a default config file called `larapages.php` will be available in your Laravel `app/config` folder.

 ## Frontend
+To get you started an example model and migration is provided in the samples folder.
-To use the Frontend template and to parse the pages add this to your `routes.php` or `web.php` if you use the Page model from our sample
+To use the Frontend template and to parse the pages add this to your `routes.php` (Laravel 5.2 and earlier) or `web.php` (Laravel 5.3 or later) if you use the Page model from our sample
 ```php
 Route::get('{any}', '\App\Page@route')->where('any', '(.*)');
 ```
-You will need a Page model.
-An example model and migration is included in the samples folder.
-And feel free to copy the templates to your Laravel `resources/views/vendor/larapages/main` folder and edit them as you like.
+Feel free to copy the templates to your Laravel `resources/views/vendor/larapages/main` folder and edit them as you like.
 Or create your own views and set them in the config file.